BYRIO/krita-webdoc-zh/reference_manual/main_menu/layers_menu.rst

     Save Group Layers
         Saves the top-level group layers as single-layer images.
     Import Layer
-        --
+        Import an image as a layer into the current file.
     Import as...
-        Import an image as
+        Import an image as a specific layer type.
+The following layer types are supported:

-            --
-        Paint layer
+            * Paint layer
-            --
-        Transparency Mask
+            * Transparency Mask
-            --
-        Filter Mask
+            * Filter Mask
-            --
-        Selection Mask
+            * Selection Mask
-            --

 Convert
     Organizes the following actions:

     Convert a layer to...
-        --

         Convert to Paint Layer
             Convert a mask or vector layer to a paint layer.
         Transparency Mask
-        --
+            Convert a layer to a transparency mask.
+The image will be converted to grayscale first, and these grayscale values are used to drive the transparency.
         Filter Mask
-        --
+            Convert a layer to a filter mask.
+The image will be converted to grayscale first, and these grayscale values are used to drive the filter effect area.
         Selection Mask
-        --
+            Convert a layer to a selection mask.
+The image will be converted to grayscale first, and these grayscale values are used to drive the selected area.
         Convert Group to Animated Layer
             This takes the images in the group layer and makes them into frames of an animated layer.
         Convert Layer Color Space
             This only converts the color space of the layer, not the image.

 Select(3.0+):
     Organizes the following actions: